PXT3003 is an investigational therapy being developed by Pharnext to treat Charcot-Marie-Tooth type 1A (CMT1A).

 In a rat model of CMT1A, PXT3003 successfully reduced PMP22 gene activity and increased myelination.
 Studies in animals have also shown that all three components of PXT3003 are necessary for improvements in motor function and fewer muscle cells undergoing nerve-related shrinkage.

 PXT3003 may also have beneficial effects on other cellular targets, such as muscle cells and the junction between muscle and nerve.

 PXT3003 in clinical trials

-A Phase 3 clinical trial called PLEO-CMT (NCT02579759) — recently completed — followed, evaluating the safety and effectiveness of PXT3003 in 323 CMT-1A patients over 15 months at sites in North America and Europe.
-All were randomized to low-dose PXT3003, a higher dose, or to placebo; the higher dose was discontinued in mid-study due to production problems, and patients using it were moved to the trial’s long-term extension study.
-Company-reported results indicated that PXT3003 at 5 ml twice daily is safe and well-tolerated, with a significant easing of disability seen as improvements in ONLS, the trial’s primary measure.
-Significant improvement was also seen in the 10-meter walk test.
+A Phase 3 clinical trial called PLEO-CMT (NCT02579759) followed, evaluating the safety and effectiveness of PXT3003 in 323 CMT1A patients over 15 months at sites in North America and Europe.
+All were randomly assigned to low-dose PXT3003, a higher dose, or to placebo.
+Production problems mid-study made the initial high dose be given in twice the volume of the low-dose formulation.

 Charcot Marie Tooth News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.